jreisinger/docs/data/notes/φιλοσοφία/lewis-mere.md

 1. We might try to make out that when you say a man outght not to do something we say that because what he's doing doesn't happen to please us.
 But that is simply untrue.
 I am not angry with a man who trips me by accident but I'm angry with one who tries to trip me even if he does not succeed.
 In war, each side might find a traitor on the other side very useful.
 But though the use him and they pay hime they consider him a h It meanuman vermin [haved] not a decent man.
 And as for decent behaviour in ourselves it's pretty obvious that it's often not the behaviour that is convenient to us.
 It means doing a homework when it would be easier to cheat, it' leaving a girl alone when you would like to make love to her.

+2. Though decent behaviour doesn't pay each particular person at each moment it sill pays the human race as a whole.
+Now, of course, it's perfectly true that safety and hapiness come from individuals and nations being honest and fair and kind to each other.
+But it's [circular reasoning](https://en.wikipedia.org/wiki/Circular_reasoning) - Q: Why ought I to be unselfish?
+A: Because it's good for society.
+Q: Why should I care what's good for society except when it happens to pay me personnaly?
+A: Because you ought to be unselfish.
+What you are saying is true but you you are not getting any further.

 ## What lies behing the law

 ## We have cause to be uneasy